s991116/HiveGame/README.md

 2. Run HiveSimulator from app folder

 ## ToDo
-- [ ] Implement movement for Beetle
+- [ ] Implement movement for Beetle when moving on top of other pieces
 - [ ] Add Layers of Beetles for Print Board when Beetles are on top of other creatures